remy/mit-license/README.md

 The `users` directory contains a list of files, each representing a host on mit-license.org.
 The minimum requirement for the JSON is that is contains a `copyright` field - everything else is optional.
+Remember to ensure the `user.json` file is [valid JSON](http://jsonlint.com/).

 Available fields: